aguilarjose11/tour_robot/README.md

 #### Executive: trikh_executive
 The Executive layer is mainly governed by the coordinating layer.
 In this layer, the robot will decide what action to take next.
 The way the robot achieves this is with the following algorithm:
 ```
-if next_node:
-  if no reactions:
-    move to next_node
-  else:
+if there is next node:
-    react to the specific reaction
+  run to the node
 ```
 - next_node is the response from a server from node *trikh_planner* called *next_node*
 - *reactions* will specifically be the situation where the robot is about to bump against an obstacle.
 There exists 3 ways of reaction: